-Following this project, the redesigned ADVOs were translated into 29 languages and rolled out across the state.96 Our Explore findings are also being used as the basis for further promising interventions.
-For example, our findings informed the design of a successful RCT that used SMS reminders to significantly increase defendant attendance rates at court97, and also led to the introduction of a brief court-based intervention with Aboriginal defendants which incorporates elements of behavioural commitment prompts and planning strategies.98
+Following this project, the redesigned ADVOs were translated into 29 languages and rolled out across the state.
+Our Explore findings are also being used as the basis for further promising interventions.
+For example, our findings informed the design of a successful RCT that used SMS reminders to significantly increase defendant attendance rates at court, and also led to the introduction of a brief court-based intervention with Aboriginal defendants which incorporates elements of behavioural commitment prompts and planning strategies.
+Beautiful across the state of the stat